-The union is a key constituency of Obama and he has sought their support in fighting to overhaul the US healthcare system.
+The union is a key constituency for Obama and he has sought its support in fighting to overhaul the US healthcare system.

 US tyre manufacturers, many of whom also have plants in China, had not sought the tariffs.
 The imports amount to $1.8bn annually.

-In the wake of the imposition of the tyre tariffs, Jiang Yu, a foreign ministry spokeswoman, said the move sent a dangerous protectionist signal.
+Jiang Yu, a Chinese foreign ministry spokeswoman, said the move sent a dangerous protectionist signal.

 China and the US have vowed to co-operate in seeking to revive global economic growth.